 Legacy Origin received a \$5.0 million prepayment from a customer for product from Origin 1 pursuant to an Offtake Agreement entered into in November 2016.
 The agreement was amended in 2019 and added the accrued interest of \$0.1 million to the principal balance.
 As a result, the aggregate principal amount became \$5.1 million.
 The prepayment was to be credited against the purchase of products from Origin 1 over the term of the Offtake Agreement, specifically, by applying a credit to product purchases each month over the first five years of operation of Origin 1 up to \$7.5 million, which is equal to 150% of the prepayment amount.
 If product purchases are not sufficient to recover the advances, the application of the credit to purchases as payment of the advances would continue until fully repaid.
 The prepayment is secured by an agreement that was to be repaid in cash in the event the prepayment cannot be credited against the purchase of product, for example, if Origin 1 were never constructed.
 The agreement is collateralized substantially by Origin 1 and other assets of Origin Material Canada Pioneer Limited.
-If repaid in cash, the agreement bears an annual interest rate of the three-month Secured Overnight Financing Rate ("SOFR") plus 0.25% (5.60% at March 31, 2024) and matures five years from the commercial operation date of Origin 1, which is defined by the plant's actual production of a certain volume of product as well as its capacity to produce a certain annual volume of product.
+If repaid in cash, the agreement bears an annual interest rate of the three-month Secured Overnight Financing Rate ("SOFR") plus 0.25% (5.60% at June 30, 2024) and matures five years from the commercial operation date of Origin 1, which is defined by the plant's actual production of a certain volume of product as well as its capacity to produce a certain annual volume of product.
 In February 2024, Legacy Origin and the customer amended the agreement to provide for repayment with interest accrual in three installments consisting of approximately \$2.2 million on March 1, 2024, \$1.6 million on September 1, 2024, and \$2.1 million on March 1, 2025 instead of applying a credit to product purchases under the Offtake Agreement.
-As a result, the amounts outstanding under the agreement were reclassified from other liabilities, longterm to notes payable, short-term and other liabilities, current and we paid the \$2.2 million due on March 1, 2024.
-The remaining outstanding principal of \$3.6 million at March 31, 2024 was recorded in notes payable, short-term and less than \$0.1 million accrued interest outstanding was recorded in other liabilities, short-term.
-At December 31, 2023, the total amount outstanding of \$5.1 million and accrued interest outstanding of \$0.6 million was recorded in other liabilities, long-term.
+As a result, the amounts outstanding under the agreement were reclassified from other liabilities, long-term to notes payable, short-term and 50.1 million accrued interest outstanding was reco